Ben-Flores/SummitSports/README.md

 ![A logo showing a pine tree and a pair of mountains on a black circle](/Icons/iconSmall.png "Summit Stash Logo")

 # Summit Stash
 A hybrid point of sale and marketplace application.
-Created for businesses to track and manage their product inventory and provide a complete shopping experience to customers.
+Created for businesses to track and manage their product inventory and to provide a complete shopping experience to customers.
 The application was designed specifically with alpine sports gear and other similar equipment in mind, but is capable of adapting to whatever products your business requires an inventory of.
 Core functionality includes sales insights for management, inventory control for employees, and browsing and ordering for consumers.
 The application itself offers versatile customization of the inventory database allowing for easy installation and maintenance throughout its use.

-## Detailed Description [Must Update]
+## Detailed Description

-test

-[Clear semi-detailed professional description of your project. (about a paragraph or slightly more)]

-[Clearly define the Scope of the proposed project - Refer to the System Analysis and Design Course definitions for any needed clarification]

-[Clearly define the Limitations of the proposed project - Refer to the System Analysis and Design Course definitions for any needed clarification]
+Summit Stash is an inventory application that aims to provide businesses with all the tools they need to track their current product inventory, monitor stock levels, and update and revise the wares they sell.
+Additionally, the same application provides functionality for customers of the business to create an account and credentials with which they can purchase products in an easy and intuitive way.

+Summit Stash stores the inventory information in an external database that can be accessed by multiple devices running the application with different credentials simultaneously, thus protecting the information while making it as accessible as possible.
+Summit Stash includes templates for tracking a snow sports inventory that can also be easily customized by accounts with administrative privileges.
+Different products will require different fields for their relevant attributes, and Summit Stash helps you design your inventory database in a way that can track relevant information optimally.
+The business front of the application interfaces with the marketplace front in order to provide sales reports that help the business assess popular products, high-demand items, and customer activity across different times.

+On the customer front, Summit Stash offers browsing capabilities by categories defined according the structure of the inventory database.
+Customer credentials are saved in the database, and this helps make checkout faster once personal details have been saved.

 ### Inventory and Inventory Control [Must Update]

-[Clearly define what the inventory/products are and your plan to limit the quantities(no unlimited inventories).]

-[Provide details of what the customer will be able to purchase.]
+Summit Stash will be able to inventory a variety of equiment used in snow sports.

-[Provide a sample item of your inventory that your program will handle.]

-[At minimum the inventory will contain the following fields/data]
+* Skis and Snowboards
+* Ski and Snowboard Boots and Bindings (and other snow footwear)
+* Snow Gear (Helmets, Goggles, Gloves, etc.)
+* Snow Clothes (Waterproof Jackets and Overalls)
+* Miscellaneous Gear (Cameras, Poles, Stomp Pads, etc.)

+Inventories will not be unlimited: Summit Stash enforces a limit on the stock available dependent on the item category (quantity is verified before query is sent to database server).

 #### Inventory Example Data
 Field | Data